 Most travellers will embark on their international journey with an iphone in hand.
 Don't get us wrong - they make a handy and safe companion, provide directions, offer us many Apps that can help with travel and are also a very easy way to keep in touch with those you meet whilst on your travels.

 But know when to use it.
 You're in a new country, surrounded by new people and new opportunities.
 Embrace this!
-Take in the sights on your Train and Bus journey.
+Take in the sights on your train and bus journey.
 Give yourself this opportunity away from home to think, reflect and really take in new sights, smells, places and people.
 We all love to update our Instagram - but try and give yourself a limit - 3 nights a week perhaps?

 7. Allow Yourself Moments of Freedom

 Planning a journey is fun, and we all do it to a certain extent.
 Visas, Flights, Tours, Safety Precautions - these are essential.
 But here at Base we are all about finding the 'X' - that little untouched spot of paradise on the treasure map!
-Sometimes the most breath taking destinations, beaches, cafes or mountains are those you cannot find in a Lonely Planet.
+Sometimes the most breathtaking destinations, beaches, cafes or mountains are those you cannot find in a Lonely Planet.

 Allow yourself some freedom to explore and make impulsive decisions.
 Head into the city for a day and get lost.
-Hire a campervan for a few days (or weeks) and head into the less touristy place, chat to locals and see what you can unravel.
+Hire a campervan for a few days (or weeks) and head into the less touristy places, chat to locals and see what you can unravel.